aattea14/latin102/quiz3.md

 Dictionary skills, 3: proper nouns and adjectives Dictionaries do not include large numbers of proper names and adjectives.
 Compose a dictionary for the proper nouns in the following phrases:

-Luna (nominative)
-Minerva (nominative)
-in Phrygia
-ex Creta
-Thraciae rex
-cum Abdero
-Eurystheo regi
+Luna (nominative): lūna, ae (gen. lunai)
+Minerva (nominative): Minerva, Minerva, f. in Phrygia: Phryges, um, m., ex Creta: Crēta, ae, acc.
+Creten
+Thraciae rex: Thrācĭa and Thrēcĭa, ae, f. cum Abdero: Abdēra, ōrum, n., and ae, f.
+Eurystheo regi: Eurysthĕnes, is, m.,

 Compose a dictionary form for the proper adjectives in the following phrases:

 Leonem Nemeum